 - Thermal underwear for winter use.
 Grandad's long-johns at a push, but modern "wicking" materials are better, and in desperation a pair of mum’s/sister’s tights.
 We cannot guarantee confidentiality for any male Explorer trying this last suggestion, but they can be very warm (so we're told).

 - Camera - not too expensive.
 You could use your Smartphone camera, but when the battery goes flat and can’t be recharged on camp you then have got neither a camera or a phone, so save the battery for phone use.
-Turn it off if you know you’re in a no-signal area.
+Turn it off if you know you’re in a no-signal area to stop the phone cranking up the output signal in it’s search for a mast and draining the battery much faster than normal.

 Not really worth bothering with: